 Cats would have entered Russia from Europe, by land and sea, from Persia (Iran) by overland trade routes and from the Far East on board trading ships.
 The existence of bobtailed Russian breeds demonstrates that cats from south east Asia reached Russia one way or another.
 The cats of Russia and Siberia are little changed from mediaeval times, perhaps earlier.

-It is suggested that the longhair mutation occurred in Russia and spread from there to Turkey (Angoras) and Persia (Persians) or even that all long-haired breeds ultimately have their origins in Russian cats.
+It is suggested that one longhair mutation occurred in Russia and spread from there to Turkey (Angoras) and Persia (Persians) or even that all long-haired breeds ultimately have their origins in Russian cats.
 The similarities between the Siberian and the Norwegian Forest Cat and Maine Coon suggests a common origin and some researchers suggest that the Siberian is the ancestor of both the Norwegian Forest Cat and the Maine Coon.
 Equally, it could be parallel evolution where similar environments have led to unrelated cat populations evolving similar traits through natural selection.

 The German Longhair has waited a long time for international recognition although a breed standard and scale of points has existed since 1929.
 All that was missing until a few years ago was a registered breed that corresponded to this standard.
 Following the 2nd World War, which interrupted cat breeding in Germany, the only native German longhaired cat breed was considered extinct.